 Pork Potstickers Wonton Recipe

-You can use a bottled garlic sauce if you prefer, or serve these pan-fried pork wontons with sweet chili sauce.
+You can use a bottled garlic sauce if you prefer, or serve this pan-fried pork potstickers wonton recipe with sweet chili sauce.
 Chinese mustard or hoisin sauce are other options.
 Perhaps you would like to offer some of each at the table, to give everyone the option of choosing their own condiment.

-Serve these garnished with cilantro (fresh coriander) or edible flowers if you like, or simply as they are.
+Serve this pork potstickers wonton recipe garnished with cilantro (fresh coriander) or edible flowers if you like, or simply as they are.
 So, if you have never made a chicken potsticker recipe, potsticker soup or lobster potsticker recipe, let the following directions guide you.
 There is nothing difficult about making these tasty little snacks.
 They are so good.
 One is never enough so ensure you make a batch of them because they tend to disappear fast!!